TRaSH-Guides/Guides/includes/french-guide/radarr-french-releases-information.md

     - French Scene rules assert that the French Audio should be the first (default) audio in a MULTi release.
     - Rules acknowledge that only the best audio should be noted in the title (will it be the original or the FR audio).
-    - Some movies (and TV shows, mostly pre-Streaming era) does not always have an equivalent FR audio than the original highest one.
+    - Some movies (and TV shows, mostly pre-Streaming era) does not have an equivalent FR audio than the original highest one.

     Resulting on the following: